 Unique and unexpected transitions will grab their attention and get them ready to hear what’s next.

 Virtual communicators can’t keep distractions at bay for their audience—those are here to stay for the foreseeable future.
-But we can grab their attention and make them want to listen to us by using great content.
+But we develop virtual content that will grab their attention and make them want to listen.

-So, remember to keep it short, write a powerful intro, use stories, create contrast, and have strong transitions to keep your audience focused during your virtual communication.
+So, when developing content for virtual communication, remember to keep it short, write a powerful intro, use stories, create contrast, and have strong transitions to keep your audience focused during your virtual communication.

 For more on this topic, watch the recording of Comm Together: Crafting Content for Virtual Communication on YouTube.